smitpatelpro/file-utility/readme.md

 `-l` filename  Display number of lines present in input file

-`-c` filename  Display number of character present in input file
+`-c` filename  Display number of character present in input file. it only count alphabet characters and ignore all other characters including newlines, spaces, numbers etc.

 `-w` filename  Display number of words in a input file